Poll: How should the Seahawks players address the national-anthem issue?

 NFLSeahawksSports Poll: How should the Seahawks players address the national-anthem issue?
 Originally published May 24, 2018 at 5:48 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySeahawks OTA notes: Earl Thomas remains absent from OTAs, Pete Carroll happy with RB health
+Next StoryReally dumb: If NFL’s national anthem protests needed a solution, this is a bad one Previous StorySeahawks OTA notes: Earl Thomas remains absent from OTAs, Pete Carroll happy with RB health

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.